binyamin/binyam.in/src/pages/roadmap.md

 ---

 # 🚦 Roadmap
 This page is all about the future.
 Of this website.
+Inspired by [Marc Jenkins](https://marcjenkins.co.uk/roadmap/).

 - More animations <!-- maybe pointless -->
 - Send Webmentions automatically
 - ~~Client-side search~~ (costly and unnecessary)